 You will want a representative with the proper connections so that they can move your paperwork as quickly as possible.
 Plus, they will know who to contact if a question arises or if something is wrong.
 Having a representative with the right connections means saving days, if not weeks, to deal with unexpected events that need a proper response.
 Plus, those who are well connected can limit the confusion and frustration that sometimes occurs during the process.

 Proper Fees & Timely Service

-Finally, you will want a representative who charges appropriate fees for their work and pushes through the residency process in a prompt, professional manner.
-That way, you can process your residency as quickly as possible and enjoy your stay in Costa Rica.
+Finally, you will want a representative who charges appropriate fees for their work and pushes through the residency process promptly and professionally.
+That way, you can process your residency quickly and enjoy your stay in Costa Rica.
 It also helps if the representative is friendly, personable, and relatable, so you can engage with questions and have the answers delivered in a prompt manner.

 The fee structure should be based on results, not on the time it takes to push through your application.
 This is because a typical application process takes seven to ten months, mostly because immigration is bureaucratic and understaffed, given the demand.
 However, the wait will be worth it when you get a representative who knows the process and can deal with or even avoid complications so that you can start your residency in Costa Rica.

 -Written by Glenn Tellier (Founder of CRIE and Grupo Gap).